 The mural painting denotes the artistic prowess of the Kassena woman.
 In the courtyard, the chief practices traditional religious rites.
 Divination sessions to consult the ancestors and deities of the Kassena pantheon take place regularly.
 Depending on the results, we may be led to make offerings on specifically dedicated altars, visible in front of each mother house.

 We left the hotel at 8 for the long drive to Tiebele where the Royal Palace is a Tentative WHS.
 The drive was on a good road heading south 100 km almost to the border of Ghana.
-It was then a two hour, 35 km drive on a terrible rutted dirt road east to the village of Tiebele.
-There were many very large trees with many burls.
+It was then a two-hour, 35 km drive on a terribly rutted dirt road east to the village of Tiebele.
+There were many large trees with many burls.

 The village dates from the 1500s and presently has about 300 residents.
 It is renowned for the painted houses and walls done by the women of the community.
 At the entrance is a tomb of a king, a hill where royals are buried and a very basic graveyard with a few simple dirt mounds but no markers.
 Narrow lanes and stairs connect the houses.